Lady and the Tramp

 Parents Need to Know

-Parents need to know that this is one of the more mild Disney titles with no clear villain, so it's a good choice for younger viewers who are ready for a feature-length movie.
-There are a few scenes that are potentially scary, including a climactic scene where the dogs try to protect a baby who is threatened by a beady-eyed rat and an accident scene where a secondary character appears to be dead, but then later appears mildly injured.
-The Siamese cats are more mischievous than mean, but they can seem creepy to young kids.
+Parents need to know that Lady and the Tramp is one of the milder Disney titles, with no clear villain, so it's an age-appropriate choice for younger viewers who are ready for a feature-length movie.
+There are a few scenes that are potentially scary, including a climactic scene where the dogs try to protect a baby who's threatened by a beady-eyed rat and an accident scene where a secondary character appears to be dead, but then later appears mildly injured.
+The Siamese cats are more mischievous than mean, but they can seem creepy to young kids (they also embody some dated stereotypes).
 Romance is a theme throughout, with the two main characters ending up together raising puppies.

 What's the story?